Income In India Remains The Same But Spending May Continue To Grow: RBI Survey

-What do Indians think about the way Indian economy is progressing?
-According to the Reserve Bank of India’s Consumer Confidence Survey conducted across six metro cities, Bengaluru, Chennai, Delhi, Hyderabad, Kolkata and Mumbai, the citizens feel that the economic situation of the country would get better in the future.
-The survey, for the year 2017, studied the perception Indians have about the general economic situation, employment, prices and their own income and spending cycles.
+What do Indians think about the way the economy is progressing?
+According to a survey conducted by the country’s apex bank, citizens are positive about it.
+According to the Reserve Bank of India’s Consumer Confidence Survey that was conducted across Bengaluru, Chennai, Delhi, Hyderabad, Kolkata and Mumbai, citizens feel that the economic situation of the country would get better in the future.